CodedOre/Builder-Swift/Readme.md

-**Currently working:**     Resolve Dependencies and Building inside of Gnome-Builder
+**Currently working:**     Resolve Dependencies, Building and Running inside of Gnome-Builder